aminerachyd/website/docs/Docs/linux.md

 tuned-adm profile <PROFILE_NAME>
 ```

----
+## System Calls & Tracing

-## Syscalls tracing
+### Syscalls Tracing

-Note: `strace` prints its output to stderr to avoid mixing it with the output of the *traced command*, we need to forward that output to stdout
+Note: `strace` prints its output to stderr to avoid mixing it with the output of the *traced command*, we need to forward that output to stdout.

 - Trace filesystem syscalls, replacing all file descriptors by file paths and grepping: